rokath/tip/docs/TipUserManual.md

 ###  7.3. <a id='minimize-worst-case-size-by-using-16-bit-transfer-units-with-2-zeroes-as-delimiter.'></a>Minimize Worst-Case Size by using 16-bit transfer units with 2 zeroes as delimiter

 * If data are containing no ID table pattern at all, they are getting bigger by the factor 8/7 (+14\%).
 That is a result of treating the data in 8 bit units (bytes).
-* If we change that to 16-bit units, by accepting an optional padding byte, we can reduce this increase factor to 16/15 (+7\%).
+* If we change that to 16-bit units, by accepting an optional padding byte, we can reduce this increasing factor to 16/15 (+7\%).
 * We still have IDs 1-127
 * An existing ID 127 just tells if there is a padding byte in the unreplacable data.
 * When unpacking, the first set MSBit tells that this byte and the next are unreplaceable.
 So we get N 16-bit groups of unreplacable data.